-Preliminary Notice & Lien Timetables
+Preliminary Notice & Lien Timetables in Los Angeles

 Mechanic's Liens, Designers Liens & Stop Work Notices

 The Preliminary 20-Day Notice

 In discussing lien rights, many design professionals have traditionally been reluctant to serve a preliminary notice at the inception of the relationship.
 However, a preliminary notice must be filed at the beginning of the job or else it will only relate back 20 days from the date of the service.
 A preliminary notice is the only way to protect a design professional or subcontractor when they have been hired by somebody other than the owner of the property.
 If there is a direct contractual relationship with the owner, a preliminary notice need not be filed.
 Similarly, if one is originally hired as a subcontractor, but then establishes an independent relationship with the project owner, a preliminary notice may be unnecessary.
 The use of the preliminary notice is a business decision and must be weighed against the public relations consequences.

 Why You Need a Lawyer for Preliminary Lien Notices in California.